amysujunglee/random-color-picker/README.md

 # Random Color Picker
-A random color picker that you can get a random hexcode by changing backgroud color and getting hexcode in text.
+A random color picker that you can get a random hexcode by changing backgroud color and getting hexcode in text

 ## Languages
 - JavaScript, HTML, CSS